kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Static Graph Is a Constraint, and Constraints Can Be Valuable
+## Static Graph Is a Constraint, and Constraints Can Be Valuable { #static-graph-constraint }

 Kora deliberately removes one degree of runtime freedom.